FreedomBen/slackbot_frd/README.md

     )
     ```

+## Sample Projects

+Sample project number one is [simple_rafflebot](https://github.com/FreedomBen/simple_rafflebot), a trivial "Raffle Bot" that responds to any message that starts with "rafflebot" by getting a list of users in the channel and randomly picking a "winner" from the list.
+You can find it here:  https://github.com/FreedomBen/simple_rafflebot

+Sample project number two is [rafflebot](https://github.com/FreedomBen/rafflebot), which expands on simple_rafflebothe by adding some nice features.
+This project includes a sqlite database to persist data.

 ## How do I set up incoming/outgoing webhooks with this?

-This framework uses the Real-time Messaging API from slack, which is much more powerful than incoming/outgoing webhooks (which are quite simple).
+This framework uses the Real-time Messaging API from slack, which is much more powerful than incoming/outgoing webhooks, and require less configuration.
 If you want to use incoming/outgoing webhooks, I suggest either rails or sinatra.
 Note that in order to set up hooks, you will need to have admin powers or be granted that permission by an admin.

 ## Bugs, Features, and Contributions